 Here we are again with a special guest post from brother Vincent The Soul Chef .
-I suppose most of you know him from his amazing work in Fufu Stew Blog and recently he joined 4BB as a regular contributor.
+I suppose most of you know him from his amazing work in Fufu Stew Blog.
 A vinyl collector and a true music lover who explains :

 Greetings from Fufu Stew, or as I like to say, Hello, kiddies.

 It is a pleasure and a privilege for me to be able to come to you with this special guest post.
 I have been a fan of everything that Nikos has done here as well as his stellar work at Lost In Tyme, so when I saw the posts that he did for the Whatnauts, it only made sense to me to add another fine Baltimore act to the mix.
 Being a lifelong resident of Baltimore makes this guest post all the more special so without further ado, I bring to you one of my all time favourite albums from arguably the best sweet Soul group of Charm City, The Softones.
 This is their self titled release from 1973 as issued on Avco Records which has been a staple in my crates ever since I was a young child…

 This is a perfect @320 vinyl rip of the original Avco Records including covers.
 Never released on CD (do not confused with their Greatest Hits Cd with the same cover).

 A1.
 The First Time 3.30

 A4.
 Extra Ordinary People 2.54

 B3.
 Never Let A Woman Like That Go By 4.07

 B4.
 My Dream 3.15